 By sharing our meaning of ‘good’ through art, we create a more empathetic, positive and connected world.

 The inspiration for The Simple Good (TSG) came from my own experience of overcoming adversity which was inspired by art and world travel.
-I was born an amputee without a left hand, a woman and a person of color and because of this there was a lot of doubt, shame, and oppression towards my aspirations – simply because of how I was born.
+I was born without a left hand, a woman and a person of color and because of this there was a lot of doubt, shame, and oppression towards my aspirations – simply because of how I was born.
 Having any of these characteristics was not something I constantly thought about, therefore it was never a barrier for me, but I realized others had set limitations on my possibilities because of it.
 I learned that perceptions can both create and eliminate obstacles, so we must be mindful of the way we perceive ourselves & others.

 I gained unique opportunities to travel at a young age which allowed me to witness the different forms of resilience that exist, giving me an opportunity to see beyond my own challenges.
 During my time at Mother Theresa’s Orphanage, I saw children who had been through so much during their short period of time on this earth had the ability to acknowledge the small, good things in their lives – beauty in others and how it surrounds them – which fostered hope and resilience because they knew goodness existed in this world.
 It changed my life, the way I viewed myself, what I could do and who I would become.